abarax/abarax.github.com/content/introduction.md

 # What to expect #

-As a self professed serial hobbyist you can expect that the topics I blog about will be as diverse as they are - hopefully, interesting.
+As a self-professed serial hobbyist you can expect that the topics I blog about will be as diverse as they are - hopefully, interesting.
 For the most part they will involve topics related to programming, security, data analysis, algorithms, arduino and many others.